 Word of Advice: Check for Damages upon Delivery

-In case there are some damages on the goods, clear pictures must be taken immediately as these might help while preparing documents for the claim.
+In case there are some damages to the goods, clear pictures must be taken immediately as these might help while preparing documents for the claim.
 If the outside of the package is free from any signs of trouble, the next step is to check the goods themselves.
 If the goods look like they have suffered damage during transit, you must make a note of it on the receipt before signing.